yoasyo25/career-development-curriculum/module_four/post_grad_plan.md

 ## Optional: Furthering your Skills and Contributing to the Developer Community
 You're encouraged to pick one of the below options to work on in addition to the previous two.
 However, these are both completely optional.

-### Side Hustle Plan
+### Option #1: Side Hustle Plan
 What side project(s) do you want to work on?
-How could you
+How could you decide on a side project?

+Take these steps:

+1. Generate and come up with an idea:
-* Read about
+	* Read and research -- what problems need solving?

-Optional:
--3.
-Options (encouraged to pick at least 1):
+	* Brainstorm -- what's important to you?
+	* Have fun!
+What would be fun and exciting to try out?

+2. Document a plan for your side project:
+	* What will your MVP look like?
+	* When do you want working software by?
+	* Who are your users?
+	* Etc.

+### Option #2: Open Source Project
-	-Side hustle: what side projects do you want to work on?
+How do you want to contribute to the developer community?

-		-Deliverable: read about side projects; brainstorm your own ideas and then document a plan for your side project -Open Source: Similar to what they now do during the module; go find an OS project and list a couple projects you’d be interested in, why you’re interested, how you’ll contribute (it’s just a plan to contribute)
+* Find an Open Source project couple projects you’d be interested in, why you’re interested, how you would like to contribute
-	-Community Involvement: list 3 conferences and info about them, list 3 meetups and their details, come up blog post ideas (planning to contribute to the community)

-Career Plan
--Envisioning the future using strengths
--For both already have jobs and are looking for jobs -Where are you going in your career?
+### Option #3: Community Involvement
+How do you want to be involved in the developer community?

+How you could approach this option:

+* Research at least 3 conferences you'd be interested in attending -- what would you get out of them?
+Do you want to speak at a conference at some point?
+* Find 3 new meetups to join -- how could you contribute to those meetups?
+* Write 3 new blog posts -- how can you share information with others?